Welcome to the catalogue of the Chipping Campden History Society Archive.

 search through our collection.
 Then if you want to know more about a particular item, contact us with the reference number.
 Volunteers have begun to scan items from the archive, and we will be gradually adding them to the website.
 We do not charge a fee but look for donations to help towards the costs of maintaining our archives.

 The story of Campden Haymakers told by Josephine Griffiths.
-Related to photographs in COMMA of the five men.
+Includes hard copy photographs of the five men which are also in COMMA .
 1875.

 Digitised photographs and descriptions relating to Frederick Merriman’s family history, his gold medal at the 1908 Olympics in the tug of war, and his return to Broad Campden on retirement, when he set up the Bijou Band and other entertainment.